 Unquestionably, the first thing to consider in the aftermath of a car accident in New Hampshire is your health.
 If you have been injured, is imperative that you seek medical treatment as soon as possible.
 If you do not, the injuries may increase in severity in the absence of treatment.

 When taking stock of injuries you have suffered, do so in a safe place.
 Your vehicle may still be in the flow of traffic after an accident; if you are able, pull over to the side of the road and stop your vehicle.
 The last thing you want or need after an accident is to be hit by another vehicle while checking for injuries.
-This may seem obvious, but car accidents are almost always unexpected, and stress or an injury can have a disorientating effect.
-Additionally, it is wise to keep a first aid kit in your car; if you are injured and can safely access it after an accident, do so.

 - After Examining Yourself For Injuries, Do The Same For Any Passengers In Your Vehicle

 The aftermath of a car accident is even more complex and stressful when passengers are involved.
 After you have pulled over to a safe place and examined yourself for injuries, do the same for any passengers in your vehicle.
 If a passenger has been injured, seek medical treatment for the passenger as soon as possible.
 It is critical that you refrain from moving an injured passenger unless you have been trained to do so properly.
 Improperly moving an injured person can worsen an injury – especially one affecting the head, neck, or spine.

 - Do Not Flee The Scene Of The Accident